Website accessibility

 How secrecy shielded the Legion of Christ from the law

 The secrecy vow removes Legion of Christ members from the protection of secular law.
-The Vatican did not intervene, despite more than 50 years of warnings about the founder Fr.
-Maciel.
-The Legion is too useful, as it goes “where the priest can’t”, bringing money, influence and new priests.
-Cardinal Ratzinger is shown on ABC TV in 2002 refusing to discuss the scandal.
+The Vatican did not intervene, despite more than 50 years of warnings about its founder Fr.
+Marcial Maciel (1920-2008).
+The Legion is too useful, because it goes “where the priest can’t”, bringing money, influence and new priests.
+Cardinal Ratzinger was shown on ABC TV in 2002 refusing to discuss the scandal.
 Yet the Vatican claimed in 2010 that even the priests in the Legion didn’t know what was going on....

 Notanant Stumbleupon Yahoo Technorati Digg Delicious Meneame